-Ex-Patriot, Current Falcons RB Says Mohamed Sanu Will ‘Fit Right In’ In New England
+NESN

 (You can see his tweet here.)

-This likely comes as one of the more valuable opinions on the deal, considering Barner has spent time with both organizations, as well as played alongside Sanu.
+This likely comes as one of the more valuable opinions on the deal, considering Barner has spent time with both organizations, as well as playing alongside Sanu.

 Sanu joins Julian Edelman, Josh Gordon, Phillip Dorsett, Jakobi Meyers and Gunner Olszewski to round out the Patriots’ receiving corps, while N’Keal Harry can return in Week 9.
 Gordon is dealing with a knee and ankle injury heading into New England’s matchup with the Cleveland Browns.